mike-works/pwa-fundamentals/README.md

 * Take a "classic" client-side-rendered single-page app, and make it work offline, without changing a single line of the app's code.
 * Get hands-on experience with IndexedDb, a worker-friendly nosql database that's built in to most browsers.
 * Build an example of the App-Shell architecture, where large portions of the UI load almost instantly
-* Walk through a proper HTTP/2 server-side rendering setup, by putting a HTTP/2 proxy in front  of node.js
 * Learn what you can do to keep your JavaScript code fast, by taking a look at some aspects of JavaScript engines, and taking advantage of some tools to keep us on the speedy path.
 * And much more...